-Resource Planning is vital for getting the most out of an organization’s workers, materials and budget for the project at hand, but the best project managers know that you can never do enough planning.
+Resource Planning techniques are vital for getting the most out of an organization’s workers, materials and budget for the project at hand, but the best project managers know that you can never do enough planning.

 Resource forecasting is the process of predicting your future resource requirements ahead of time.
 During the initiation and planning stages, resource forecasting can help determine the project’s scope, possible constraints, and potential risks.
 These factors require a project manager to be as accurate as possible when making their predictions about the project lifecycle, and so requires a holistic understanding of the resources in your business, what they’re doing and where they’re going.

 To get that visibility, project and resource managers often invest in technology with planning, modelling and forecasting capabilities.

 Honing your resource management techniques